Shoe Carnival (NASDAQ:SCVL) Issues FY 2021 Earnings Guidance

 Shoe Carnival (NASDAQ:SCVL) updated its FY 2021 earnings guidance on Monday.
-The company provided EPS guidance of $3.000-$ for the period, compared to the Thomson Reuters consensus EPS estimate of $2.840.
+The company provided earnings per share guidance of $3.000-$ for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.840.
 The company issued revenue guidance of $1.15 B-, compared to the consensus revenue estimate of $1.14 billion.

-Several brokerages have recently weighed in on SCVL.
-TheStreet upgraded shares of Shoe Carnival from a c rating to a b- rating in a research note on Wednesday, March 24th.
-Pivotal Research increased their target price on shares of Shoe Carnival from $68.00 to $74.00 and gave the stock a buy rating in a research note on Monday, May 17th.
+Several equities analysts have recently commented on the company.
+Pivotal Research upped their target price on Shoe Carnival from $68.00 to $74.00 and gave the company a buy rating in a research report on Monday, May 17th.
+TheStreet raised Shoe Carnival from a c rating to a b- rating in a research report on Wednesday, March 24th.

-Shoe Carnival (NASDAQ:SCVL) last announced its quarterly earnings data on Tuesday, May 18th.
-The company reported $3.02 EPS for the quarter, beating the Zacks’ consensus estimate of $1.40 by $1.62.
-The firm had revenue of $328.50 million during the quarter, compared to the consensus estimate of $273.04 million.
-Shoe Carnival had a net margin of 6.51% and a return on equity of 24.08%.
-The firm’s revenue was up 122.7% compared to the same quarter last year.
-During the same quarter last year, the firm earned ($1.16) earnings per share.
-Analysts anticipate that Shoe Carnival will post 3 EPS for the current year.
+Shoe Carnival (NASDAQ:SCVL) last issued its quarterly earnings results on Tuesday, May 18th.
+The company reported $3.02 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.40 by $1.62.
+The business had revenue of $328.50 million for the quarter, compared to the consensus estimate of $273.04 million.
+Shoe Carnival had a return on equity of 24.08% and a net margin of 6.51%.
+The firm’s quarterly revenue was up 122.7% compared to the same quarter last year.
+During the same quarter in the prior year, the business posted ($1.16) earnings per share.
+On average, equities analysts anticipate that Shoe Carnival will post 3 EPS for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which will be paid on Monday, July 19th.
-Investors of record on Tuesday, July 6th will be given a $0.14 dividend.
+The business also recently declared a quarterly dividend, which will be paid on Monday, July 19th.
+Investors of record on Tuesday, July 6th will be given a dividend of $0.14 per share.
+This represents a $0.56 dividend on an annualized basis and a yield of 0.85%.
 The ex-dividend date is Friday, July 2nd.
-This represents a $0.56 dividend on an annualized basis and a yield of 0.78%.
-Shoe Carnival’s payout ratio is currently 50.00%.
+Shoe Carnival’s dividend payout ratio is currently 50.00%.

-In other news, Director Kent A. Kleeberger sold 1,241 shares of Shoe Carnival stock in a transaction that occurred on Thursday, April 15th.
-The shares were sold at an average price of $61.30, for a total transaction of $76,073.30.
-Following the completion of the sale, the director now directly owns 11,502 shares in the company, valued at approximately $705,072.60.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, Director Andrea R. Guthrie sold 490 shares of Shoe Carnival stock in a transaction that occurred on Thursday, June 3rd.
-The shares were sold at an average price of $67.80, for a total transaction of $33,222.00.
-Following the sale, the director now owns 12,103 shares of the company’s stock, valued at $820,583.40.
+In other Shoe Carnival news, Director Kent A. Kleeberger sold 1,241 shares of the firm’s stock in a transaction on Thursday, April 15th.
+The stock was sold at an average price of $61.30, for a total value of $76,073.30.
+Following the sale, the director now owns 11,502 shares of the company’s stock, valued at approximately $705,072.60.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, Director Andrea R. Guthrie sold 490 shares of the firm’s stock in a transaction on Thursday, June 3rd.
+The shares were sold at an average price of $67.80, for a total value of $33,222.00.
+Following the completion of the sale, the director now directly owns 12,103 shares in the company, valued at approximately $820,583.40.
 The disclosure for this sale can be found here.
-32.00% of the stock is currently owned by company insiders.
+Corporate insiders own 32.00% of the company’s stock.

 Shoe Carnival Company Profile